exercism/problem-specifications/exercises/collatz-conjecture/introduction.md

 Then, repeat these steps with the result, continuing indefinitely.

-Curious, we picked number 12 to test, and started the journey:
+Curious, we picked number 12 to test and started the journey:

 12 ➜ 6 ➜ 3 ➜ 10 ➜ 5 ➜ 16 ➜ 8 ➜ 4 ➜ 2 ➜ 1

 Counting from the second number (6), it took 9 steps to reach 1, and each time the rules repeated, the number kept changing.
-At first, the steps seemed unpredictable — jumping up, down, and all over — yet they always ended at 1, no matter the starting number.
+At first, the steps seemed unpredictable — jumping up, down, and all over.
+Yet the conjecture states that no matter the starting number, we'll always end at 1.

 It was fascinating, but also puzzling.
 Why does this always seem to work?